apiflask/apiflask/README.md

 You can build marshmallow schemas just like before, but APIFlask also exposes some marshmallow APIs for convenience (it's optional, you can still import everything from marshamallow directly):

 - `apiflask.Schema`: The base marshmallow schema class.
 - `apiflask.fields`: The marshmallow fields, contain the fields from both marshmallow and Flask-Marshmallow.
-Beware that the aliases (`Url`, `Str`, `Int`, `Bool`, etc.) were removed (vote in [marshmallow #1828](https://github.com/marshmallow-code/marshmallow/issues/1828) to remove these aliases from marshmallow).
+Beware that the aliases (`Url`, `Str`, `Int`, `Bool`, etc.) were removed.
-- `apiflask.validators`: The marshmallow validators (vote in [marshmallow #1829](https://github.com/marshmallow-code/marshmallow/issues/1829) for better names for validate-related APIs in marshmallow).
+- `apiflask.validators`: The marshmallow validators.

 ```python
 from apiflask import Schema